Jamaica

 - A Tropical Paradise by Denny Phillips

-the brilliant white sand beaches to the diverse island culture, Jamaica
+beaches to the diverse island culture, Jamaica is one of the favourite

-is one of our favourite Caribbean tourist destinations.
-The crystal clear
+Caribbean tourist destinations.
+The crystal clear ocean waters and the

-ocean waters and the year-round warm climate makes it the ideal travel
+year-round warm climate makes it the ideal travel vacation for sun-lovers.

-and the night life is certainly hopping!
+life is certainly hopping!

 One of the best things that